taiidani/terraform-provider-jenkins/docs/resources/credential_secret_file.md

 * `scope` - (Optional) The visibility of the credentials to Jenkins agents.
 This must be set to either "GLOBAL" or "SYSTEM".
 If not set will default to "GLOBAL".
 * `description` - (Optional) A human readable description of the credentials being stored.
 * `filename` - (Required) The secret file filename on jenkins server side.
-* `secretbyes` - (Required) The secret file, base64 encoded content.
-I can be sourced directly from local file with filebase64(path) TF function or given directly.
+* `secretbytes` - (Required) The secret file, base64 encoded content.
+It can be sourced directly from local file with filebase64(path) TF function or given directly.

 ## Attribute Reference